rabbitmq/rabbitmq-website/site/logging.md

                      {size,0}]}]}]}]}
 ]}].
 </pre>

-Changing RabbitMQ log configuration parameters changes log handler used under the hood.

-By default RabbitMQ creates one file backend handler and one sink per log category.

 Most sinks use `lager_forwarder_backend`.
 This backend will redirect all messages with matching level to default lager sink (`lager_event`).
 Upgrade messages use